MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-android.md

 5. Continue past the *Access requirements* and *Conditional launch* tabs.

-6. On the *Assignments* tab, select **Add Groups**, and then select the same Azure Active Directory groups that you deployed the two app configuration profiles to, and then select **Next**.
+6. On the *Assignments* tab, select **Add Groups**, and then select the same Microsoft Entra groups that you deployed the two app configuration profiles to, and then select **Next**.

 7. On the *Review + Create* tab, select **Create** to complete creation of the policy and deploy the policy to the assigned groups.